NYULibraries/browbeat/DOCKER.md

 ## Building and running Browbeat

-Build and run cucumber tests in a docker container:
+Build and run cucumber production tests in a docker container:

 ```
-rake docker:browbeat:check:all
+rake docker:browbeat:check:production:all
 ```

 ### Bundler